flame-engine/flame/doc/flame/inputs/tap_events.md

 ## Migration

-If you have an existing game that uses `Tappable`/`HasTappables` mixins, then this section will describe how to transition to the new API described in this document.
+If you have an existing game that uses `Tappable`/`Draggable` mixins, then this section will describe how to transition to the new API described in this document.
 Here's what you need to do:

-Take all of your components that uses `Tappable`, and replace that mixin with `TapCallbacks`.
+Take all of your components that uses these mixins, and replace them with `TapCallbacks`/`DragCallbacks`.
 The methods `onTapDown`, `onTapUp`, `onTapCancel` and `onLongTapDown` will need to be adjusted for the new API: